March 3, 2022

 WATER WOES

-I made to Cott Tank around 8:30 am, and was greeted by two metal tanks sitting beside a post with solar panels.
+I made it to Cott Tank around 8:30 am and was greeted by two metal tanks sitting beside a post with solar panels.
 The first tank was completely rusted out and filled with bullet holes.
 But the second tank seemed promising.

 Unfortunately, nothing came out of the spigot when I turned it on.
 I guess it was still too early in the day to begin working.
 There must not be enough sunshine in the overcast sky above.
 Damn!